 John T. Barone, president and commodities analyst for Market Vision Inc.

+Coffee futures have jumped from seven-year lows of $1.0150 per pound in November to a high of $1.7180 last Wednesday.
 Drought in Brazil has adversely affected coffee crop development at a critical time when the cherries are budding.
 Some rain late last week allowed prices to ease a bit, to $1.6860, by Friday but prospective yields for both the 2014–2015 and 2015–2016 harvests are being threatened, with no meaningful relief in sight.
 Friday’s USDA cattle report showed new ...

 It’s free but we need to know a little about you to continually improve our content.

 Registering allows you to unlock a portion of our premium online content.
 You can access more in-depth stories and analysis, as well as news not found on any other website or any other media outlet.
 You also get free eNewsletters, blogs, real-time polls, archives and more.